Pandemic, racial justice, the economy drove Notre Dame students to the polls in 2020

 Nearly 72 percent of University of Notre Dame students voted in the 2020 election, up from 53.3 percent in 2016, according to the latest report from the National Study of Learning, Voting and Engagement (NSLVE).
 About 90 percent of Notre Dame students registered to vote in 2020, according to the report, up from 83.2 percent in 2016.

-“For context, that’s well over 2,000 additional students who voted in 2020 compared with 2016,” said Jay Brandenberger, associate director of the Center for Social Concerns at Notre Dame, which supports political participation among students as part of its overall focus on social justice.
+“For context, that’s well over 2,000 additional students who voted in 2020 compared with 2016,” said Jay Brandenberger, associate director of the Institute for Social Concerns at Notre Dame, which supports political participation among students as part of its overall focus on social justice.

 The numbers reflect an uptick in youth voter participation nationwide, driven by concerns over issues such as the pandemic, racial justice and the economy, as well as the closely watched presidential contest between Donald Trump and Joe Biden.